aesara-devs/aesara/doc/fundamentals/rewrites/optimizations.rst

 fastest run-time in general.
 For an even faster run-time, we could disable assertions (which could be time consuming) for valid user inputs, using the optimization mode 'unsafe', but this is, as the name suggests, unsafe.
-See :ref:`unsafe_rewrites`.

 ..  note::